p-ssanders/chat-room/README.md

 The `Scheduler` polls Kinesis, and creates instances of `ChatMessageRecordProcessor` to process new records in the Kinesis stream.

-The `ChatMessageRecordProcessor.processRecords` method parses the Kinesis record, and publishes the data to a Project Reactor `UnicastProcessor`.
+The `ChatMessageRecordProcessor.processRecords` method parses the Kinesis record, and publishes the data to a `UnicastProcessor`.
-A `UnicastProcessor` is a kind of reactive queue.
+A `UnicastProcessor` is a kind of reactive queue or buffer.

 The _same instance_ of the `UnicastProcessor` is used to create an instance of `Flux<ChatMessage>` which is injected into the `WebSocketSessionHandler`.

-Sharing the `UnicastProcessor` by creating a `Flux` from it is kind of the "trick."
-The `Flux` acts as an unbounded stream of `ChatMessage` since a reference to the underlying `UnicastProducer` is maintained by instances of `ChatMessageRecordProcessor` which produce `ChatMessage` data from Amazon Kinesis Records.
+Sharing the `UnicastProcessor` by creating a `Flux` from it is kind of the "trick" -- the `Flux` acts as an unbounded stream of `ChatMessage` since a reference to the underlying `UnicastProducer` is maintained by instances of `ChatMessageRecordProcessor` which produce `ChatMessage` data from Amazon Kinesis Records.